Skip to main content

 • TLS encryption (production endpoints)

-• JWT token authentication (in auth_token field or metadata)
+• JWT token authentication (in auth_token field or gRPC metadata)

 Next Steps